wp-plugins/wp-members/readme.txt

 * Fixed issue with register/profile update validation if email is removed via wpmem_fields filter hook.
 * Fixed issue with prev/next post links to not show hidden posts if user is logged in but does not have a membership.
 * Fixed issue with hidden posts when membership products are used.
 Hidden posts not assigned a membership remained hidden.
+* Fixed issue with menus where logged in/logged out settings were not applied unless membership products were enabled.
 * Moved wpmem_post_register_data action to fire hooked to user_register at priority 20.
 Changed email actions to fire at priority 25.
 See release announcement for more detail of implications.
 * Code improvement to reCAPTCHA.
 * Code improvement to excerpt generation.
 * Code improvement to expiration date generation.
 * Code improvement to hidden posts when using membership products.
+* Code improvement changed user_register hook priority for post_register_data() to "9" to allow for custom meta fields to be available to any user_register function using the default priority (10) or later.

 = 3.3.1 =